Cryptocurrency Fraud Defense &

 Federal Agencies That Investigate Cryptocurrency Fraud and Money Laundering

 Cryptocurrency fraud and money laundering investigations are conducted by multiple federal agencies.
-Each agency brings distinct investigative tools.
 The firm defends individuals in cryptocurrency investigations brought by the following agencies.

-DOJ’s Criminal Division or “Main Justice” in DC.
 DOJ’s Criminal Division operates through several components, including DOJ’s Fraud Section to coordinate and lead the department’s cryptocurrency enforcement cases.
 DOJ’s Criminal Division investigates and charges complex cryptocurrency fraud, money laundering, and sanctions evasion cases involving digital assets.
-As a former Assistant Chief at DOJ’s Fraud Section and federal trial attorney who has tried 16 federal jury trials — including the first-ever cryptocurrency manipulation case under Title 15 — Scott Armstrong brings direct knowledge of how DOJ cryptocurrency investigations and prosecutions are built, staffed, and pursued.
+As a former Assistant Chief at DOJ’s Fraud Section and federal trial attorney who has tried 16 federal jury trials, including the first-ever cryptocurrency manipulation case under Title 15, Scott Armstrong brings direct knowledge of how DOJ cryptocurrency investigations and prosecutions are built, staffed, and pursued.

 Federal Cryptocurrency Fraud and Money Laundering Charges